Chemokines at a Glance

 An overview of the structure of chemokines and chemokine receptors will be provided that will detail the molecular signaling pathways initiated by the binding of a chemokine to its cognate receptor.
 Expression patterns of chemokine receptors will be detailed because of the many types of immune cells that potentially can be recruited to skin under inflammatory conditions.
 Individual chemokine receptors will be highlighted in regard to biologic function, including facilitation of migration of effector T cells into the skin and the egress of antigen-presenting cells out of the skin.
 Finally, the roles of chemokines and their receptors in several cutaneous diseases—atopic dermatitis, psoriasis, cancer, and infectious disease—provide a better idea of the diversity of chemokine function in skin.

 Chemokines are grouped into four subfamilies based on the spacing of amino acids between the first two cysteines.
 The CXC chemokines (also called α-chemokines) show a C–X–C motif with one nonconserved amino acid between the two cysteines.
 The other major subfamily of chemokines lacks the additional amino acid and is termed the CC subfamily (or β-chemokines).
 The two remaining subfamilies contain only one member each: the C subfamily is represented by lymphotactin, and fractalkine is the only member of the CXXXC (or CX3C) subfamily.
 Chemokines can also be assigned to one of two broad and, perhaps, overlapping functional groups.
-One group (e.g., RANTES, MIP-1α/β LARC, etc.) mediates the attraction and recruitment of immune cells ...
+One group (e.g., RANTES, MIP-1α/β LARC, etc.) mediates the attraction and recruitment of immune cells to sites ...